-Multidrop is implemented by connecting a purpose-designed cable between JR2 (RJ45) on the customer interface board in every module.
-If this feature is requested, the commissioning engineer will install the required kit of parts and test the system to ensure it is fully functional as part of the UPS commissioning procedure.
+If the multidrop feature is requested, the commissioning engineer will install the required kit of parts and test the system to ensure it is fully functional as part of the UPS commissioning procedure.

-8.4 Dry ports customer interface (X1, X2, X3)
+8.4 Dry ports customer interface (X1, X2)

-Customer I/O interface facilities are made to Phoenix spring terminal blocks (cable 0.2mm2 to 1.5mm2) annotated X1, X2 and X3.
-All voltage-free contacts are rated at 250Vac/8A, 30Vdc/8A, 110Vdc/0.3A, 220Vdc/0.12A
+Customer I/O interface facilities are made to Phoenix spring terminal blocks (cable 0.2mm^2 to 1.5mm^2) annotated X1, and X2.
+All voltage-free contacts are rated at 250 Vac/8A, 30 Vdc/8A, 110 Vdc/0.3A, 220 Vdc/0.12A